Hobart High School (Indiana): Demographics

-40.7% of the students were eligible for free or reduced-cost lunch.
-For 2019-2020, Hobart was a Title I school.
+675 students were eligible for free or reduced-cost lunch for the 2023–2024 school year.

 Athletics

 The sports teams at Hobart High School are known as the "Brickies", a name derived from the brick yards that were historically located in Hobart and employed many people in the area.
 The school mascot is a bricklayer named Yohan.
 Uniform colors are Purple and Gold.
 Sports offered include: